Khalid Boutaïb: International career

 Boutaïb announced his intention to represent Morocco at international level.
-He received a call-up to the Morocco national football team for 2017 Africa Cup of Nations qualification matches against Cape Verde, and made his debut as a late sub in a 1–0 win.
+In March 2016, he received a call-up to the Morocco national football team for 2017 Africa Cup of Nations qualification matches against Cape Verde, and made his debut for the match on 26 March 2016 as a late sub in a 1–0 win.

 In May 2018, he was named in Morocco's 23-man squad for the 2018 FIFA World Cup in Russia.

 Personal life

 Boutaïb is the uncle of the footballer Nassim Chadli.